siffiejoe/prg-buildsh/README.md

-operating system interface) as ISO C, so additionally a binding to an operating system abstraction layer ([APR][2]) is used for process handling, file operations, etc. For general programming tasks like string manipulation you get the power and portability of Lua, and as far as the interface to the operating system is concerned you get the portability of APR, which powers e.g. the Apache web server and the Subversion version control system.
+operating system interface) as ISO C, so additionally a binding to an operating system abstraction layer ([APR][2]) is used for process handling, file operations, etc. For general programming tasks like string manipulation you get the expressiveness and portability of Lua, and as far as the interface to the operating system is concerned you get the portability of APR, which powers e.g. the [Apache][6] web server and the [Subversion][7] version control system.

 But if you rely on external programs (which you obviously must do for a general build tool), you still need to take the availability of